xbokmd/plastilinn/docs/xBoK/keys/Competitive_Advantage.md

-## segment Name - Competition - Competitive Advantage
+## segments - Competition - Competitive Advantage
 #rating: 65
 - Establishing a unique selling proposition or competitive advantage is essential for standing out in the market.
 - **💭 Questions**